nitinjosephrepo/Improving-Conversion-Rate-With-Decision-Trees/README.md

 ## Step 1
 We explore and visualize Conversion Rate by Education, Marital status, Job and Campaign.
 We also determine the overall conversion rate (11.70%)
 ## Step 2
-To prep the data for Machine learning, we preprocess & encode non-numerical columns using Pandas and Scikit learn and drop featuers that have high
+To prep the data for Machine learning, we preprocess & encode non-numerical columns using Pandas and Scikit learn and drop featuers that have high correlation
 ## Step 3
 Fit the decision trees with Max Depth 4
 ## Step 4